 If you have used the "Background Section" element before and you have saved specific styles for it, then you have the possibility to re-use these on your current element as well.
-In order to do that, click on the field from the "Style" section in the left sidebar:
+In order to do that, click on the downwards pointing arrow from the "Section Template" section in the left sidebar:

-Moreover, if you have previously saved a style for a "Background Section" element, then that style will also be available in the "Global Styles" section of the drop down:
+If you have previously saved a style for a "Background Section" element, then that style will be available in the "Global Styles" section of the drop-down:

-In order to use a "Template Style" or a "Global Style" from here, simply click on the respective style and then on the "Apply" button:
+In order to use it, simply click on the respective style and then on the "Apply" button:

-Once you do this, the style that you have selected will be applied for your "Background Section".
+Once you do this, the style that you have selected will be applied to your "Background Section".